Friday, June 27, 2008

 From the deep pocket, ascend the shallow dihedral to a ledge 15 feet up.
 Slide right then up to finish.

 This problem, previously named the Southside Traverse in Benningfield's guide was reported to be V5.
-Maybe something has broken, but this problem actually traverses the north face from left to right.
+Maybe something has broken, but what I do know is that this problem actually traverses the north face from left to right.
 The rock is impeccable and if it wasn't a rising traverse on an aggressively sloping hillside with a meddling tree in the middle, this problem would be one of the best traverses on the mountain.
 Anyway, here's the beta ...
 Although it’s possible to start all the way down near the northeast corner, the normal start is about 10 feet right of here at the left-most obvious "red" hold (a), avoiding some cool introductory possibilities.
 The crux comes just past the meddling tree before the problem finishes up #11.
 In 2006, Ted Lanzano did this problem from a low left sds (b) that traverses into the problem staying very low until you reach the red hold and the start for #12a.
-Variation #1 - Full Nook's Traverse V10: A few years ago, Stevie Damboise tacked an introductory sequence onto the front end of the regular traverse as well as a difficult exit sequence onto the back end.
-Find the "goblet hold" down near the Northeast corner and do 5 or 6 moves into #12a.
-Now do #12a, but from the deep pocket at the base of #11, rest/regroup then continue around the corner (staying low) and finish across #8 and up #4.
-Essentially a V5/6 tacked onto a V8 followed by a bit of a rest and another V8 and a long VB traverse and a VB up problem.
+Variation #1 - Full Nook's Traverse V10: A few years ago, Stevie Damboise tacked an introductory sequence onto the front end of the regular traverse as well as adding a difficult exit sequence onto the back end.
+Find the "goblet hold" down near the Northeast corner and do 5 or 6 moves up to the start for #12a.
+Now do #12a, but from the deep pocket at the base of #11, rest/regroup then continue around the corner (staying low ~V8) and then finish with any of the VB problems on the slab.
+Essentially, V10 = V5/6 + V8 + an OK rest + V8 + VB slab problem.
 LOTS of climbing and lots of places to make mistakes.
 Enjoy!

 13. Northeast Corner V2 ...
 FA: Unknown